 The coenzymes of B-vitamin B2 also play a role in the fatty acid metabolism of special brain lipids and in the regulation of thyroid hormones.
 There are also important functions in the absorption and utilization of iron and antioxidant properties.

-A deficiency in the B vitamin riboflavin is very rare in healthy people.
+A deficiency in the B vitamin riboflavin rarely occurs in healthy people.
 However, a deficiency can arise during pregnancy and with excessive alcohol consumption.
 Symptoms are:

 Researchers also suspect that a deficiency in the B vitamin riboflavin could promote migraines.
 Accordingly, there is evidence that migraines could be relieved by taking the B vitamin riboflavin.1, 2